Ammar-HADDAD/Reaction-time-tester/README.md

 ## License

 This project is currently not licensed.
 Feel free to use or modify it for personal or educational purposes.
-If you would like to add a license, consider choosing an open-source license that fits your needs.